All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I walk every day on GLP-1 medication?

 Yes.
 Walking is low-impact enough that daily walking is safe and encouraged for most people.
-Listen to your body and take it easy on days when GLP-1 side effects are more pronounced, but there is no need for complete rest from walking.
+Listen to your body and take it easy on days when GLP-1 side effects are more pronounced, but there's no need for complete rest from walking.

 Will walking alone prevent muscle loss on GLP-1?

-Walking helps preserve some lower-body muscle, but it does not provide enough resistance stimulus to fully protect lean mass during significant weight loss.
+Walking helps preserve some lower-body muscle, but it doesn't provide enough resistance stimulus to fully protect lean mass during significant weight loss.
 We recommend adding two to three strength training sessions per week alongside your walking program strength training GLP-1 what you need to know.

 How long before I see results from walking on GLP-1?